spenriche/spenriche.github.io/_posts/2016-12-2-retirement-math.md

 Here’s the secret sauce: figure out how much you’ll need each year in retirement, then save 25 times that amount.
 Once you hit that target, you can safely withdraw 4% annually, a strategy known as the **Safe Withdrawal Rate (SWR)**.
 That’s right—your money works for you while you sip margaritas on a beach (or, you know, binge-watch your favorite shows guilt-free).

 ### The Math Is Simple:
+- Spend $100,000/year?
+You’ll need $2,500,000 saved.
 - Spend $40,000/year?
 You’ll need $1,000,000 saved.
 - Spend $20,000/year?
 You’re good with $500,000.

 This **25x rule** ensures your nest egg grows with inflation, lasts indefinitely, and doesn’t force you to dumpster dive in your golden years.

+To be conservative, I'm personally aiming for a 2% SWR.
+You can always adjust your withdrawl rate based on your lifestyle at the time, but I would never exceed 4% SWR per year.

 ## The Key: Save Big, Spend Smart